International Student Insurance

 The cost of the insurance will differ according to how old you are, how long you have been driving, where you are living, the type of car you have, its age and its value.
 You can choose from three different types of insurance policy:

-This is the cheapest option.
+• Third-party Only: This is the cheapest option.
 However, it also provides you with the least cover.
 This type of insurance only pays for damage you have done to other people and their property.
-For example, if you are legally responsible for damaging someone else's car, the insurance company will probably pay for that damage.
 However, if you are injured or your car is damaged, the insurance company would not pay for it.

 Travel Insurance